 - Pocket Coils

-Pocket coils are thin gauge, barrel shaped coils—individually wrapped in fabric for reducing motion transfer.
-These coils are expensive so they are usually found in high-end mattresses.
+Pocket coils are thin gauge, barrel-shaped coils—individually wrapped in fabric for reducing motion transfer and establishing a mattress for motion isolation.
+These coils are expensive so they are usually found in higher-end mattresses.

 Pros and Cons of an Innerspring Mattress